KBNLresearch/jp2batchconverter/README.md

 ### summary.xml

-This is an XML file with a brief summary of the resuls of the workflow.
+This is an XML file with a brief summary of the results of the workflow.
 Here's an example:

 ``` xml
 <?xml version="1.0" ?>